wrightben/codeeval/Array Absurdity - RapLeaf (PHP).md

 [The Art of the Infinite: The Pleasures of Mathematics](https://www.amazon.com/Art-Infinite-Pleasures-Mathematics/dp/1608198693):<br />
 > There is a touch of the showman in mathematical presentations,<br />where the deductions are made to look effortless.

 The *expected* sum of the conforming sequence is the sum of the digits in the sequence if none were repeated.
-The book above shows that the sum of an ordered sequence beginning with 0 (like 0,1,2,3) is:
+The book above shows that the sum of an ordered sequence beginning with 0 (like 0,1,2,3) is: *( 3 x (3 + 1) ) / 2*.
-> (3 * 4) / 2

 |  | 0  Repeats | 1 Repeats | 2 Repeats | 3 Repeats|